 The wonderful quote above was a phrase that my tour guide in Sicily used when he was guiding us to Mount Etna.
 In the back drop of the Roman Theatre at Taormina and Pompeii, I was reminded of Dramatherapy’s use of myths and stories to explore the roles we play.

 Development of using drama as therapy has been dated back to the 18th century around Europe but we know that dance, rhythm, storytelling, and rituals were used long before that in the Greek and Roman traditions.

 One of the techniques used in Dramatherapy is dramatic distancing, where emotional and psychological problems are accessed more easily through metaphor.
-By creating distance to problems through metaphor it can make them easier to tolerate and to work with.
+By creating distance to problems it can make them easier to tolerate and to work with.

 The offering of this style of therapy is its ability to move out of the spoken word into a creative language, a language we all possess even if forgotten or hidden.
 This is achieved through physical movement and embodiment, sensory exploration, use of archetypes, understanding the meaning of resonant images and cultural significance as much as storytelling.
 It is working with what is unspoken, what is held in the body, what we learn from sharing experiences.

 The use of metaphor and working with distance in Gareth Morgan’s “Images of Organisation” holds some parallels.
 Johnson and Scholes Cultural Web, Business Constellations, Embodied Coaching, and of course Storytelling, which has been expedited as an effective business tool owing in large part to TED Talks.